AUTHOR'S MAIN SITE

 There's not much to tell you.
 Invoke that option, and you will be presented with a datasheet display, i.e. a display that looks very like a spreadsheet.
 There are multiple rows, three columns.
 At the bottom of the page there's an area where you can (eventually) set properties.

 If your table needs four fields in each record, you will fill in four rows of the datasheet.
 Don't let this disconcert you.
 Yes... fields are usually the columns of a datasheet.
-Just be sure you don't confuse the Table Design window for a datasheet showing a table (rows of records / columns of fields).
+Don't let the layout in the Table Design window confuse you.
+The Table Design window is not showing a datasheet view of a table (rows of records / columns of fields).
+It is showing the tables fields, one field to a row.
+The columns are pretty self explanatory, I hope, but let's go through them....

 The first column is for is the field name, which can be anything reasonable.
 I don't think you allowed spaces in the name.
 It would be best too avoid them, in any case.
 The names can be case sensitive.
-(I.e., if you call the field "DOB", you can't subsequently refer to it as "DoB" or "dob", etc.) I said "can be case sensitive".
+(I.e., if you call the field "Address", you can't subsequently refer to it as "address", ADDRESS or "aDDRESS".)
+I said "can be case sensitive".
 The rules for when they are and when they aren't are complex.
-Make life simple for yourself: Work as if the names are always case sensitive.... and don't be lazy, and make everything lower case.
+Make life simple for yourself: Work as if the names are always case sensitive.... and don't be lazy, don't everything lower case.
 Names like AddressFirstLine, and SerialNumber are easy to read.
 The benefits far outweigh a little bit of digital (as in fingers!) inconvenience.

-The third column, "Description", I have not used yet.
+You don't need to put anything in the third column, "Description".
 It's role is obvious.
-I don't know exactly when and where what you enter reappears.
-It may well be a good place to provide guidance for your users on the way you want data coded.
-For example, if the field is for a "yes" or a "no", but you have decided that this must be entered as "y" or "n", the description may be a place where you can put that information, and have it presented to your users at the right moment.
+It can be a good place to provide guidance for your users on the way you want data coded.
+For example, if the field is for a "yes" or a "no", but you have decided that this must be entered as "y" or "n", the description is a place where you can put that information, and have it presented to your users at the right moment.
+If users hover over the heading of a column, the description comes up as a tooltip.

 Once you have specified a field type, boxes appear at the bottom of the screen which let you set various things.
 For now, the default values will be okay, unless you are told to use something special.